bramyarao/Level-Set-Based-Image-Segmentation/README.md

 <br/>
 <div style="text-align: justify">
-Additional examples: The method can also be extended to multi-phase, multi-channel segmentation.
+Additional examples: The method can also be extended to multi-phase, multi-channel segmentation (Reference provided in the pdf).
 Examples are provided below.
 (Code, formulation not provided).
 </div>

 ### Example 1:
 <div style="text-align: justify">
-Multi-phase segmentation: Here 3 level set contours are used which can segment upto 8 regions in the image. below is a black and white image consisting of 5 regions.
+Multi-phase segmentation: Here 3 level set contours are used which can segment up to 8 regions (or phases) in the image.
+Below is a black and white image consisting of 5 regions (includes different shades of grey).
 The video shows the evolution of the level set contours to segment the image.
 </div>
 <br/>
 <p align="center">